 A good bath bomb is like filling your bath up with a crate full of champagne bottles, although without the added expense of actually doing such an extravagant (it’s about £4,000 in one hotel, in case you were wondering).
-No, we’re not talking about those types of bath bombs either, as that’s something that nobody will enjoy!
-Well, maybe apart from the baby.
+Baths are made for relaxation and a bath bomb is a great way to ensure that the stresses of the day just melt away.

 Although hardly expensive as champagne, the experience of a bath bomb can come with a pricey price tag attached to it too.
 Lush, purveyor of all things handmade cosmetics, has a good range of bath bombs, but starting at £2.95 each it’s going to end up costing you a lot more than a bottle of bubble bath that has multiple uses in it.
 For the odd luxury though, they’re superb, and some are far better than others.